 Prenatal Yoga Center – Upper West Side

-This Upper West Side standby offers classes in post-natal yoga, where babies are welcomed, in addition to a Mommy & Me class that focuses more on establishing a bond with your baby.
-Music for Babies classes can also be taken here or at one of the satellite locations on the Upper East Side, in Chelsea, Tribeca or Brooklyn.
+This Upper West Side standby offers classes in postnatal yoga, where babies are welcomed, in addition to a Mommy & Me class that focuses more on establishing a bond with your baby.
+The studio is a one flight walk-up, but someone will be there to help you carry your stroller if needed.

 Strollercize – Upper West Side